-He joined the team following his graduation from the Georgia Institute of Technology in Atlanta, Georgia, USA, where he acquired his Bachelor of Industrial Engineering (Hons).
+He joined the team following his graduation from the Georgia Institute of Technology in Atlanta,

 Mr. Berry is also an alumni of St. George's College in Kingston, Jamaica which he attended from 1971 to 1977.

 He currently sits on the Board of Directors of several Jamaican companies, namely, Supreme Ventures Limited, Apex Health Care Associates Limited, Apex Pharmacy Limited, and IronRock Insurance Company Limited.